MicrosoftDocs/Devices-docs/surface/surface-arm-faq.md

 **Native apps** are built to fully utilize the Arm64 architecture, offering optimal performance and compatibility.
 We expanded tooling and support to facilitate Arm64 development, ensuring broad availability of Arm64-compatible software.

 **Emulated apps** run on Windows on Arm via the Prism emulation engine, which minimizes performance loss, allowing most x86/x64 applications to operate seamlessly on Arm64 systems.
+There's no visible difference to the user when interacting with native versus emulated applications, apart from performance.

-## How do emulated and native apps perform on these new devices compared to previous generations?
+## What's the performance for emulated apps?

 Prism automatically handles x86/x64 apps, translating their code for the Arm architecture.
-Significant optimizations have improved performance and reduced CPU usage compared to previous generations.
-While apps requiring non-Arm drivers might not function, extensive collaboration with partners has brought many of these applications to Arm64 natively.
+Significant optimizations improve performance and reduced CPU usage compared to previous generations.
+While apps requiring non-Arm drivers might not function, we've worked extensively with partners to migrate apps to run natively on Arm64.
 Most x64 applications are expected to perform comparably to native apps under emulation.

 ## Where can I get help with app compatibility?